s2t2/tweet-analysis-2020/app/toxicity/README.md

 ```

 Then turn on the "toxicity_scorer" dyno (see Procfile).
 It will process LIMIT items at a time, then restart and fetch the next batch, until there are no more to process.

+> EDIT: the detoxify package won't load on heroku, so need to run this locally